solidusjs/metadata/README.md

 ```

 YAML is recommended for sites bigger than a couple of pages.
-It really helps you focus on the content, and avoid syntax errors.
+It’s a tool that helps direct focus on the content, and avoid syntax errors through a more lenient syntax than JSON. [js-yaml][js-yaml] is a good parsing module.

 ```yaml
 /news/{id}/{slug}: